How To Manage The Stress Of Going To College

 2. Do your research: Make a list of colleges that you may like attending.
 Talk to the appropriate advisors at each college and determine if there is anything you like about a certain college.
 Discuss your academic goals and personal concerns with your family and college advisors.

-How To Prepare for College
+How You Can Prepare for College

-1. Talk to other students: It is a good idea to talk people on campus about their experiences.
-Ask questions and make sure that you know what to expect before classes begin.
+1. Talk to other students: It is a good idea to talk to people on campus about their experiences.
+Ask questions and make sure you know what to expect before classes begin.
 Talking to current students and others can give you a good idea on what to expect from your first semester.

 What To Do When College Starts